samkitk/notes.samkitk.com/vault/about.tos.md

 ---
-id: qNLaLLZDI5JKleydHQk-7
+id: YUuKC3tsHrCltjM9PZ837
 title: Terms and Services
-desc: 'Just something that you should know 🔐'
+desc: "Just something that you should know \U0001F510"
 updated: 1623757800571
 created: 1623757726009
 ---